The DIY Excavation Question

 - Check references and reviews

-At Dirt Works, we're happy to provide free assessments.
+If you're weighing a dig somewhere in the South Hills, Dirt Works provides residential excavation in Pittsburgh and free assessments.
 Sometimes we'll tell you a project is genuinely DIY-appropriate.
 When professional excavation makes sense, we'll explain exactly what's involved and provide transparent pricing.
+Contact us and we'll take a look.